forge-55/bunkeros/README.md

 # BunkerOS

-**A productivity-hardened, Arch-based Linux distribution built for mission-focused computing.**
+**A productivity-hardened Sway-based Linux environment built for mission-focused computing.**

-BunkerOS is a vanilla Arch-based distribution with custom optimizations to deliver a distraction-free, tactical computing environment.
-Built on the rock-solid Sway Wayland compositor, BunkerOS delivers a clean, minimal desktop optimized for productivity.
+BunkerOS is a carefully crafted Sway environment for Arch Linux that delivers a distraction-free, tactical computing experience.
+Built on vanilla Sway Wayland compositor, BunkerOS provides a clean, minimal desktop optimized for productivity.

 ## Philosophy